SolastaMods/SolastaUnfinishedBusiness/Documentation/Spells.md

 **[Artificer, Sorcerer, Warlock, Wizard]**

-You brandish the weapon used in the spell's casting and make a melee attack with it against one creature within 5 ft distance.
+You brandish the weapon used in the spell's casting and make a melee attack with it against one creature within 5ft distance.
 On a hit, the target suffers the weapon attack's normal effects, and is enveloped in glowing radiant energy, shedding dim light for the turn.
 Next attack against this creature while it is highlighted is done with advantage.
 At 5th level, the melee attack deals an extra 1d8 radiant damage to the target.
 The damage increases by another 1d8 at 11th and 17th levels.

 # 36. - *Sword Burst* © (V,S) level 0 Enchantment [UB]

 **[Artificer, Sorcerer, Warlock, Wizard]**

 You create a momentary circle of spectral blades that sweep around you.
-All other creatures within 5 ft of you must each succeed on a Dexterity saving throw or take 1d6 force damage.
+All other creatures within 5ft of you must each succeed on a Dexterity saving throw or take 1d6 force damage.

 # 37. - *Thorn Whip* © (V,S) level 0 Transmutation [UB]

 **[Artificer, Druid]**

 You create a long, whip-like vine covered in thorns that lashes out at your command toward a creature in range.
 Make a ranged spell attack against the target.
-If the attack hits, the creature takes 1d6 piercing damage, and you pull the creature up to 10 ft closer to you.
+If the attack hits, the creature takes 1d6 piercing damage, and you pull the creature up to 10ft closer to you.

 # 38. - *Thunderclap* © (V,S) level 0 Evocation [UB]